projects > southwest florida coastal and wetland systems monitoring > project summary

 The objectives of this project are (1) to describe flow and salinity of estuaries along the southwest coast of ENP in relation to freshwater inflow and tidal exchange with the Gulf of Mexico; (2) provide support to the USGS Tides and Inflows in the Mangroves of the Everglades (TIME) model, to the SIRENIA Manatee research project, and to programs like the Everglades Long Term Ecological Research (LTER).
 Additionally, other federal and state agencies, universities, and local institutions conducting research in the area will be give access to all the information generated though this study.

 This project continues to supply critical hydrologic information related to CERP and other Everglades Research efforts.
 Discharge is available for all major rivers draining the Shark River Slough basin of ENP.
-Starting in September 2003, the effort to measure flows along the southwest coast was significantly expanded with the contribution of the CERP/MAP funded Coastal Gradients of Flow, Salinity, and Nutrients project.
-This CERP effort is dependent on existing PES projects like the Southwest Florida Coastal and Wetland Systems Monitoring to continue.
+Starting in July 2003, the effort to measure flows along the southwest coast will be significantly expanded with the contribution of the CERP/MAP funded Coastal Gradients of Flow, Salinity, and Nutrients project.
+This CERP effort is dependent on existing PBS projects like the Southwest Florida Coastal and Wetland Systems Monitoring to continue.
 Continuing data collection efforts as well as expanding the research perspective will provide baseline information and link upstream and downstream processes along estuaries of the southwest coast.

 Recent & Planned Products:

 - Abstract and poster, "Hydrologic Information for Tidal Rivers along the Southwest Coast of Everglades National Park", presented at the Florida Bay/GEER conference, April 2003.

 - Begin posting data on SOFIA web page.
 Will begin with data starting on October 1, 2002 forward and then load previous data (2001-2002)